How to Update Ubuntu from Terminal

 Upgrading packages on Ubuntu with sudo apt upgrade.

-Wait for the process to complete.
-Once APT finishes the update, the Bash shell prompt returns.
+Wait for the upgrade to complete.
+Once APT finishes, the Bash shell prompt returns.

 Note: Type sudo apt update && sudo apt upgrade -y to perform the abovementioned actions in a single command.